hinrikur/MLT201F-stylometry/README.md

 Term project #1 in the course __MLT201F Language resources for software development and research__, spring semester 2019 at the University of Iceland.
 Stylometric analysis of short anonymous texts in Icelandic.

 _Reykjavíkurbréf_ is an anonymous, weekly column in the newspaper _Morgunblaðið_.
 In this project, the Reykjavíkurbréf in the period 2012-2014 were compared to texts with known authors using Cosine similarity, in an effort to shed light on their authorship.
+The texts in Morgunblaðið were parsed from the raw data in [the Icelandic Gigaword Corpus](malheildir.arnastofnun.is) which is run by the Árni Magnússon Institute for Icelandic Studies and can be downloaded from [Málföng.is](www.malfong.is).

 Although results were inconclusive they imply that more work can be done on the subject.